Tent City 3 at UUC

 See some common questions and answers below, or email the UUC Tent City 3 Team

-Organized tent encampments, like Tent City 3 (TC3), provide a safe place for those experiencing homelessness as they look for more permanent housing.
+Seattle's organized tent encampments sponsored by SHARE/WHEEL provide a safe place for those experiencing homelessness as they look for more permanent housing.
 Families and individuals come together to create a self-organized and democratic community.
-TC3 began operating in 2000, with churches and universities hosting this portable community for 3-month stays.
+Tent City 3 (TC3) began operating in 2000, with churches and universities typically hosting this portable community for 3-month stays.
 They have long been sanctioned by the City of Seattle.
+In fact, in 2024, TC3 was able to stay for a full year on city owned land, and they are hoping to locate other opportunities for similarly long stays.
+They will stay with us for four months this time, in order to reduce the burden of frequent moves slightly.

 An Executive Committee of five elected members provides leadership and residents attend weekly meetings to review camp activities, issues and plans.
 UUC’s Tent City 3 Team will work closely with the Executive Committee to provide a safe space for the residents of the camp while maintaining the safety of the neighborhood.